openwisp/openwisp-docs/tutorials/demo.rst

     opkg install openwisp-config
     opkg install openwisp-monitoring

-However, if you want to install more recent versions of the OpenWISP packages you can download them from
+If you want to install more recent versions of the OpenWISP packages, you can download them onto your device from `downloads.openwisp.io <http://downloads.openwisp.io/>`__ and then install them, eg:
-`downloads.openwisp.io <http://downloads.openwisp.io/>`__ on your
-device and install them, eg:

 .. code-block::